DigitalMachinist/CLIMachs/docs/init/init-help.md

 ## Name

-init help - Display a short list of instructions and simple examples of usage (players and GM).
+init-help - Display a short list of instructions and simple examples of usage (players and GM).

 ## Synopsis

 ```
-init help
+init-help
 ```

 ## Description

-Init help returns a list of available Init commands along with some examples of basic usage.
+init-help returns a list of available Init commands along with some examples of basic usage.

 For more detailed documentation, view the Init manual (man) pages instead.